charlotkroon/final-project-server/README.md

 - As a customer I want to see max.
 9 events on a page and be able to click 'next' to see more pages of events if there are more
-- As a customer I only want to see events that are not finished yet
-- As a customer I want to view a list of tickets when I click on an event
+- As a customer I only want to see events that are not finished yet X - As a customer I want to view a list of tickets when I click on an event
-- As a customer I want to view ticket details when I click on a ticket in the ticket list
-- As a customer I want to see what the fraud-risk is for a specific ticket
-- As a customer I want to be able to login, or sign up if I don't have an account yet
-- As a logged in customer I want to add a ticket (for a specific event) that shows up on the event page with a title, picture, price and description
+- As a customer I want to view ticket details when I click on a ticket in the ticket list X - As a customer I want to see what the fraud-risk is for a specific ticket X- As a customer I want to be able to login, or sign up if I don't have an account yet X- As a logged in customer I want to add a ticket (for a specific event) that shows up on the event page with a title, picture, price and description
 - As an author of the ticket I want to be able to edit a ticket's description, price and picture (other logged in customers cannot do this! only the user that created the ticket can edit it)
-- As a logged in customer I want to be able to create events with a name, picture (logo), date and description
+  X- As a logged in customer I want to be able to create events with a name, picture (logo), date and description
 - As a customer I can see some color (red/yellow/green) indicating the fraud risk of a ticket for all tickets in the all tickets list
   ​